AnneRubbens/Constraints_Strengthening/README.md

 # Constraints_Strengthening

-This code reproduces all examples in the following reference.
+This code contains Mathematica notebooks reproducing all examples in the following reference.

 > [1] Rubbens, Anne, and Taylor, Adrien B..
 "One-point extensions of function and operator classes."